soroptimist international

 LADY WOLVES BASKETBALL TOURNAMENT ~ Dec.

 SIFB has been supporting the Lady Wolves for over 13 years, monetarily and womaning the ticket booth at their year-end basketball tournament.
 Our donated funds have gone toward basketballs, practice jerseys, uniforms and other necessities that support and encourage women’s sports.
-Lady Wolves Basketball coach Dave Goble joins us once a year at our luncheon meeting, along with members of his team to talk about the team and where monetary funds are needed.
+The Lady Wolves Basketball coach joins us once a year at our luncheon meeting, along with members of his team to talk about the team and where monetary funds are needed.

 GIVING TREE & HOLIDAY WREATHS ~ December